debops/debops/docs/user-guide/scripts/debops-run/debops-run.rst

   Path to the project directory to work on.
 If it's not specified, the script will use the current directory.

+``-V <view>, --view <view>``
+  Specify the name of the "infrastructure view" to use for running Ansible playbooks.
+If not specified, the default view will be used automatically.
+  Using this option overrides the automatic view detection performed by DebOps based on the current working directory.

 ``-E, --bell``
   Emit an ASCII "bell" at the end of the :command:`ansible-playbook` command execution to notify the user.
 This might be useful during longer playbook